 Alcohol is not permitted at any on-campus event.
-Any off-campus event hosted by an RSO, where alcohol may be present, must adhere to the following guidelines (organizations supervised by the Office of Greek Life should refer to the Office of Greek Life for policies and procedures):
+Any off-campus event hosted by an RSO, where alcohol may be present, must adhere to the following guidelines (organizations supervised by the Office of Greek Life should refer to the Office of Greek Life Policies and Procedures Handbook):

 - 1. Register the event via theLink fourteen (14) business days in advance.
-Within the registration, organizations must provide the following: - If affiliated nationally, regionally, etc., provide documentation of policy allowing alcohol at events. - b.
+Within the registration, organizations must provide the following: - a.
+If affiliated nationally, regionally, etc., provide documentation of policy allowing alcohol at events. - b.
 Completed Third Party Vendor Form - 2.
 Twenty-four (24) hours prior to the approved event, a guest list including all invited Arkansas Tech University students must be submitted to Campus Life. - 3.
 Seventy-two (72) hours post event, a final list of Arkansas Tech University student attendees must be submitted to Campus Life. - 4.
 Guests must have a valid state issued or Arkansas Tech University identification cards to be admitted to the function.
 In addition, no guests under the age of 18 is to be admitted. - 5.
 Organizations are required to have identified officers within the organization to oversee the event, these persons must remain sober.

-To discuss the details of the policy, please schedule a meeting with the Director of Campus Life.
+To discuss the details of the policy, please schedule a meeting and programs off-campus which do not violate local, state or federal laws.